slepher/rebar3_erlando/README.md

     $ rebar3 erlando compile

-add to rebar.config in project main directory to make erlando compile typeclass.beam after all modules compiled
+typeclass.beam is now generated compile time by rebar3_erlando rebar3 plugin

+if you want to use typeclass system by attribute -superclass|-erlando_type, you should add

     {provider_hooks, [{post, [{compile, {erlando, compile}}]}]}.

+to rebar.config in your project

+otherwise, rebar.config in project which deps on erlando is no need to change.

+erlando_typeclass:register_application/1 is nolonger used.